 Lodging an LEP amendment request

-Before preparing a preliminary LEP amendment request, please contact us on 4921 0333.
+Before preparing a preliminary LEP amendment request, please read our rezoning request fact sheet(PDF, 360KB) and contact us on 02 4921 0333 to discuss your request.

 Information required for a preliminary LEP amendment request will vary depending on the site and the proposal.
 Information should be concise.
 It often helps if you engage someone with experience and expertise in this field, such as a qualified town planning consultant.